smithlabcode/riborex/README.md

 Riborex
 =======

-Riborex is a R package for identification of differential translation from Ribosome Profiling data.
+Riborex is a R package for identification of differential translation from Ribo-seq data.

 DEPENDENCIES
 ------------